CrimsonNynja/generator-node-graphql/CONTRIBUTING.md

 Feel free to create an issue for bugs, or feature requests.

-If you wish to contribute, please check the guit issues, there are lots of plan for new addition, or submit your own
+If you wish to contribute, please check the git issues, there are lots of plans for new additions, or submit your own